mgarc729/lithography-GDSII-format-generator/README.md

 * numpy (v1.11.0)
 * gdspy (v1.1.2)

-If using Windows install Anaconda in https://www.continuum.io/downloads and all these commands should be executed using *Anaconda Prompt* application.
+If using Windows install Anaconda from https://www.continuum.io/downloads and all these commands should be executed using *Anaconda Prompt* application.

 Installing numpy (usually comes with python anaconda):